 Duplicate content is the bane of a web developer’s existence.
 Having the same content across several webpages can harm your website’s credibility, the user’s experience, and your SEO efforts overall.

 As experts in digital marketing, we’re here to provide you with a comprehensive guide on duplicate content.
-That means giving you an overview of what this type of content is and how you can go about eliminating it from your site.
+That means giving you an overview of what this type of content is, how happens, and how you can go about eliminating it from your site.
 So let’s get started!

 Well, you’ve come to the right place to find out.

 SEO stands for Search Engine Optimization.
 This is the process of increasing the quantity and quality of website traffic by raising the site’s ranking on search engines.
 In turn, you increase its visibility.